 2) No Crime Restriction

-Under the old expungement laws, only people who were convicted of a class H felony [HYPERLINK CLASS H FELONY TO THE PENALTIES PAGE] or lower were eligible for expungement.
+Under the old expungement laws, only people who were convicted of a class H felony or lower were eligible for expungement.
 Under the new law, there are no cut offs on the classification of the crime to be expunged.
 Keep in mind, just because there is no cutoff does not mean that a Court is likely to treat a small drug possession case the same as a serious felony when it comes to granting an expungement.

 3) Not At Sentencing

 One of the big problems with the current expungement law is that the judge must order the expungement at the sentencing of the offense.
 The problem here is that the judge often lacks critical information on how that person’s life may turn out: they can only say yes or no to expungement should the individual complete probation successfully.
-Often time, judges may want someone to get an expungement but they want to see how things turn out for the defendant than just the time on probation.
-So instead of the 1-2+ years on probation, how are they doing in 5 years or 10 years.
-The new will empower judges with these extra facts and flexibility to take the gamble off of them at sentencing.
+Often, judges may want someone to get an expungement, but they want to see how things turn out for the defendant rather than just base the time on probation.
+So instead of the 1-2+ years on probation, how are they doing in 5 years or 10 years?
+The new law will empower judges with these extra facts and the flexibility to take the gamble off of them at sentencing.

 4) No New Crimes

-The idea to the new expungement law is to give people a reward for getting their lives together, an incentive to not commit any further criminal offenses, and to help both the person and society by clearing them of what could be a harmful criminal record.
-If a person meets the age restriction then they still need to have lived a crime free life to be eligible for expungement.
-Any criminal convictions or pending charges at the time of the expungement hearing will disqualify them from being able to petition a court to expunge their offense.
+The idea behind the new expungement law is to give people a reward for getting their lives together, an incentive to not commit any further criminal offenses, and to help both the person and society by clearing them of what could be a harmful criminal record.
+In addition to the age restriction, candidates must have a crime-free record to be eligible for expungement.
+Any criminal convictions or pending charges at the time of the expungement hearing will disqualify them.

 5) Drunk Driving Convictions

-If you or someone you know meet all of the criteria then watch our website for updates on whether the law is passed and about what steps you need to take to clear your name and record.
+If you or someone you know meet all of the criteria, then watch our website for updates on this change in the law and what steps you need to take to clear your name and record.